arundhati-work/coursero/README.md

 ## Introduction

 Welcome to the Course Management System - Coursero!
-This application is built using HTML, CSS, JavaScript, React, and Redux, along with libraries such as react-router-dom and redux toolkit.
+This application is built using HTML, CSS, JavaScript, React, and Redux, along with libraries such as react-router-dom, redux toolkit, axios and JSONServer.
 The primary goal of this project is to provide a user-friendly interface for managing and displaying information about various courses, including course listings, details, and a student dashboard.

 ## Features

-### 1. Course Listing Page
+### 1. Course Explore Page

 * Fetches a list of sample courses from a backend (React JSONServer library dummy API).
-* Displays courses in a scrollable list with basic information.
+* Displays courses in a scrollable list with basic information like thumbnail, course name, instructor and number of likes.
-* Enables searching based on course name and instructor.
+* Enables searching for courses based on course name and instructor.
 * Allows users to click on a course to view its details.

 ### 2. Course Details Screen

 * Contains a detailed page with comprehensive information about a selected course.
-* Displays course name, instructor's name, description, enrollment status, duration, schedule, location, prerequisites, and an expandable syllabus item.
+* Displays thumbnail, course name, instructor, location, enrollment status, duration, schedule, likes, course description, pre-requisites and an expandable syllabus section.
+* Allows user to enroll or unenroll from a course.

 ### 3. Student Dashboard

-* Provides a user dashboard for students to view their enrolled courses.
+* Provides a user dashboard for students to view list of enrolled courses.
-* User-friendly interface with a list of enrolled and completed courses.
 * Displays course name, instructor name, thumbnail, due date, and a progress bar for each course.
 * Implements a feature allowing students to mark courses as completed.

-### 4. Advanced State Management
+* Implements a feature allowing students to like courses.
+* Allows users to click on a course to view its details.

+## Advanced Features

 * Utilizes the Redux toolkit for effective state management.
-* Ensures proper data fetching and display.
+* Ensures proper data fetching and display through React axios library.
+* Responsive-design.

 ### 5. Instructions to run the Application

-___TBD___
+* Open VSCode
+* Clone the repository in vscode using the command 'git clone https://github.com/arundhati-work/coursero.git'
+* Change to the coursero directory with 'cd coursero'
+* Run 'npm install'
+* To start the dummy server, run the command: 'json-server --watch src/assets/db.json --port 3031'
+* Open another terminal parallely and switch to the coursero directory with 'cd coursero'
+* Run the command 'npm start'